seismology-RUB/PyLoT/docs/gui.md

 TODO: Add picture of metadata "manager" when it is done

-PyLoT can handle ``.dless``, ``.xml``, ``.resp`` and ``.dseed`` formats.
+PyLoT can handle ``.dless``, ``.xml``, ``.resp`` and ``.dseed`` file formats for Metada.
 Metadata files stored on disk can be added to a project by clicking *Edit*->*Manage Inventories*.
 This opens up a window where the folders that contain metadata files can be selected.
 PyLoT will then search these files for the station names when it needs the information.

 # Picking

 PyLoTs automatic and manual pick determination works as following:
-* Using certain parameters, an initial/coarse pick is determined.
+* Using certain parameters, a first initial/coarse pick is determined.
 The first manual pick is determined by visual review of the whole waveform and selection of the most likely onset by the analyst.
 The first automatic pick is determined by calculation of a characteristic function (CF) for the seismic trace.
 When a wave arrives, the CFs properties change, which is determined as the signals onset.
 * Afterwards, a refined set of parameters is applied to a small part of the waveform around the initial onset.
-For manual picks this means a closer view of the trace, for automatic picks this is **** by a recalculated CF with different parameters.
+For manual picks this means a closer view of the trace, for automatic picks this is done by a recalculated CF with different parameters.
-* This second picking phase results in the precise pick.
+* This second picking phase results in the precise pick, which is treated as the onset time.

 ## Manual Picking

 To create manual picks, you will need to open or create a project that contains seismic trace data (see [Adding events to projects](#adding-events-to-project)).
 Click on a trace to open the [Picking window](#picking-window).
-Manual picks as well as

 ### Picking window